-FORM 10-Q ☑ ( One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES 1934 S EXCHANGE ACT OF For the quarterly period ended March 31, 2013 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE 1934 S EXCHANGE ACT OF For the transition period from to Commission File Number: 1-12378 NVR, Inc. (Exact name of registrant as specified in its charter) Virginia 54-139 (State or other jurisdiction of incorporation or organization) Identification of Identification in Ident mployer 11700 Plaza America Drive, Suite 500 Reston, Virginia 20190 (703) 956-4000 (Address, including zip code, and telephone number, including area code, of registrant's principal executive offices) (Not Applicable) (Former name, former address, and former fiscal year if changed since last report) ne pre te by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been such that the registrant was required to file such reports.
-Yes $\boxtimes$ No $\square$ ubmit te by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, ever ted and posted pursuant to Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during the preceding 12 months (or ant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$ o be te by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a sn ions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange arge a accelerated filer 🗵 Accelerated filer lon-ac ccelerated filer $\Box$ (Do not check if smaller reporting company) Smaller reporting company ndicat te by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\ \Box$ No ⊠ s of A April 24, 2013 there were 4,981,738 total shares of common stock outstanding.
+FORM 10-Q Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) 0 1934 OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended Man rch 31, 2014 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) 1934 OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number: 1-1 12378 NVR, Inc. (Exact name of registrant as specified Virginia (State or other jurisdiction of incorporation or organization) 54-1394360 (I.R.S.
+Employer Identification No.) 11700 Plaza America Drive, Su Reston, Virginia 20190 (703) 956-4000 (Address, including zip code, and telephone number, including area code (Not Applicable) (Former name, former address, and former fiscal year if changed since last report) ndicate by check mark whether the registrant (1) has filed all reports required to be filed by luring the preceding 12 months (or for such shorter period that the registrant was required to equirements for the past 90 days.
+Yes \boxtimes No \square ndicate by check mark whether the registrant has submitted electronically and posted on its be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) registrant was required to submit and post such files).
+Yes \boxtimes No \square ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer lefinitions of "large accelerated filer," "accelerated filer" and "smaller reporting company"